Compile-Time Evaluation

 When we need to know whether a function is being executed at compile time or run time, we can use the std::is_constant_evaluated() from the <type_traits> header.

 It returns true if it was invoked at compile time, or in other contexts where a constant expression is required, such as array bounds or template arguments.
-In any other context, std::is_constant_evaluated() will return true.
+In any other context, std::is_constant_evaluated() will return false.

 We can use this to change the behaviour of a function based on the context in which it was executed: